wehlutyk/thesis/content/1-introduction-2-review.md

 Niche construction is the process by which organisms engineer their own and other organisms' environment in ways that are often beneficial to them.
 A classic example of such niches are the dams built by beavers along the rivers they inhabit;
-such dams create a local lake and their construction actively changes the environment in which future generations of beavers---as well as neighbouring organisms---develop.
+a beaver-built dam creates a local lake, and its presence actively changes the environment in which future generations of beavers---as well as neighbouring organisms---develop.
-A constructed niche is inherited across generations, and its existence can have a lasting impact on the selection pressures under which later generations evolve.
+The constructed niche is inherited across generations such that it can have a lasting impact on the selection pressures under which later generations evolve.
 SET recognises this phenomenon and defenders of the classical account are among those who actively study it [@laland_does_2014].
 Niche Construction Theory [NCT, @odling-smee_niche_2003], however, contends that increasing amounts of evidence are unsatisfactorily accounted for by SET (though not in contradiction with it), and proposes "a broadened concept of inheritance, including 'ecological inheritance,' the modified environmental states that niche-constructing organisms bequeath to their descendants" [@scott-phillips_niche_2014, p.
 1233].
 Those constructed environmental states bias the natural selection of later generations (so-called "selective niche"), and also affect the social and ecological environment in which offspring develop (so-called "ontogenetic niche"), both being processes that can lead to evolutionary feedback loops.